Return Home > About Gift of Life > Gift of Life Historical Timeline: Leadership and Success

 A collage of photos is shown on the screen.

-Gift of Life launches its Community Advisory Board, bringing regional leaders, donor families and transplant recipients together to decrease barriers to organ donation in Philadelphia, especially in communities with a high number of patients on the transplant waitlist and historically low donation and donor designation rates.
+Gift of Life launches a Community Advisory Board, bringing regional leaders, donor families and transplant recipients together to decrease barriers to organ donation, especially in Philadelphia’s Black community, which has a high number of patients on the transplant waitlist and historically low donation and donor designation rates.

 Gift of Life Institute celebrates its 20th anniversary as an international leader in training for organ and tissue donation professionals.
 The Institute has provided more than 600 workshops to all U.S. OPOs and multiple tissue banks.
 More than 13,000 professionals from across the U.S. and 33 countries around the world have benefited from its programs.